jabreeflor/WheelofFortune/README.md

-# WheelofFortune We are just starting off our wheel of forunte progrject
+# WheelofFortune We are just starting off our wheel of fortune project